sunfishcode/mustang/README.md

 Known limitations in `mustang` include:

- - Programs that use threads are not supported yet.
  - The ELF `init` function is not supported, however the more modern `.init_array` mechanism is supported.
  - The stdio descriptors are not sanitized, however for Rust programs,